lhelms2/rtd-template/docs/source/status_updates.rst

 Status Updates and Notices
 ===========================

-This is where the latest status updates and notices will be kept.
+This links to where the latest status updates and notices are kept (do not make this a dynamic page that needs to be updated when system status changes).

-Major updates will also be communicated via X to known users.